 What are the types of OKRs?

-OKRs can be three things: committed, aspirational, or learning OKRs.
+OKRs can fall into 3 categories: committed, aspirational, or learning OKRs.

 Committed OKRs are like their name suggests — commitments.
 When graded at the end of a cycle, a committed OKR is expected to have a passing grade.

 Aspirational OKRs are sometimes called stretch goals, or “moonshots.”
 The pathway to an aspirational OKR is expected to be forged, since no one else has gotten there before.
 They also may be long-term and live beyond an OKR cycle, or even be transferred between team members to stretch employee engagement.